zephyrproject-rtos/zephyr/doc/collaboration/documentation/code_blocks.rst

    $ mkdir ${HOME}/cross-src

-Finally, this is a code example that is not part of the |codename|'s code base.
+Finally, this is a code example that is not part of the Zephyr Kernel's code base.
 It is not even valid code but it is used to illustrate a concept.